reside-ic/acme-buddy/README.md

 During development, the `--staging` flag should be used to target Let's Encrypt staging environment.
 This prevents us from reaching Let's Encrypt's rate limits and also avoids issuing read-world certificates.
+Setting `ACME_BUDDY_STAGING=1` as an environment variable also has the same effect.

 If the `--oneshot` flag is provided, the client will obtain a new certificate and exit immediately, instead of waiting to renew it.
 This can be used during